DMO-droid/E-Commerce-Customer-Behavior-Retention-Analysis/README.md

 | Purchase | 4,006 | 7.2% |
 | Completed Order | 4,021 | 7.2% |

 **Findings:**
 - The biggest drop-off is View → Cart (only 21.5% proceed).
-This is the highest-leverage point for UX optimization.
+This is the highest-leverage point for UX optimization
-- Wishlist-to-purchase conversion is low — wishlist feature may not be driving intent effectively.
+- Wishlist-to-purchase conversion is low - wishlist feature may not be driving intent effectively
-- Purchase and Completed Order counts are nearly identical, meaning fulfillment/cancellation is not a major issue.
+- Purchase and Completed Order counts are nearly identical, meaning fulfillment/cancellation is not a major issue

 **Business Recommendations:**
-- A/B test product page CTAs and "Add to Cart" button placement.
+- A/B test product page CTAs and "Add to Cart" button placement
-- Trigger cart abandonment emails within 1 hour of cart add.
+- Trigger cart abandonment emails within 1 hour of cart add
-- Consider removing or redesigning the wishlist flow if it's not converting.
+- Consider removing or redesigning the wishlist flow if it's not converting

 ---

-## Analysis 2 — RFM Customer Segmentation
+## RFM Customer Segmentation

-**Goal:** Classify customers by Recency, Frequency, and Monetary value to prioritize marketing spend.
+**Goal:** Classify customers by Recency, Frequency, and Monetary value to prioritize marketing spend

 ```sql
 WITH ref_date AS (SELECT DATE(MAX(order_date)) AS max_date FROM orders),